Big tipper? Here are the most generous states for eating out - NewsBreak

 According to software provider Toast Inc.’s second-quarter Restaurant Trends report , tips are up nearly 10%, and in-person diners are tipping on average 19.7%, showing a growth of 22% in the second quarter compared with the first quarter.

-“The appetite for in-person dining remained strong in Q2 through rising inflation, economic uncertainty, and COVID-19 subvariant spikes,” according to Toast.Officials release name of suspect who allegedly shot, killed Oklahoma County deputy
+“The appetite for in-person dining remained strong in Q2 through rising inflation, economic uncertainty, and COVID-19 subvariant spikes,” according to Toast.Alaska Airlines plane loses engine paneling during emergency landing

 The report also showed that diners were less likely to tip as much when ordering delivery or takeout, tipping an average of 14.5%.